Diseases & Conditions

 - Pain with the first few steps after getting out of bed in the morning, or after a long period of rest, such as after a long car ride.
 The pain subsides after a few minutes of walking

 After you describe your symptoms and discuss your concerns, your doctor will examine your foot.
-Your doctor will look for these signs:
+They will look for these signs:

 - An area of maximum tenderness on the bottom of your foot, just in front of your heel bone